BlueByteSystemsInc/PDMShell/src/MOVEFROMSOURCE.md

 ---
 description: Moves files listed in a CSV source to a target vault folder.
-title: MOVEFROMSOURCE Command Documentation | PDMShell | SOLIDWORKS PDM
+title: MOVEFROMSOURCE Command | PDMShell | SOLIDWORKS PDM
 ---

-# MOVEFROMSOURCE Command Documentation
+# MOVEFROMSOURCE Command

-## DESCRIPTION:
+## Description
 The `movefromsource` command moves file(s) in the vault using a CSV file as input.

 Each row in the CSV specifies: